-We don't know what might happen in the future.
-At work, some things might be returning to how they were before.
-And there may be some things which still feel different.
+We don't know might happen in the future.
+During your shifts, some things might be returning to how they were before.
+But there may be some things which still feel different.
 You might still have strict hygiene measures in place.
 Your caseload might not be back to pre-pandemic levels.